leodd/Relational-Neural-MRF/notes/lifted-learning.md

 A common way of handling missing data is to perform an expectation maximization (EM) approach, approximate the missing data with the current prediction distribution, and iteratively update the distribution.

 ### Neural Potential Function
 A potential function is a function that maps an assignment of a set of variables to a real value.
-In the case of having discrete variables, we can represent the function as a table, but in the case of having
+In the case of having discrete variables, we can represent the function as a table, but in the case of having continuous variables, we have to come up with a representation for the continuous manifold.
+In this work, we propose using neural network for modeling the continuous relationship among variables.

+The Neural potential function is defined as

+$$
+\phi_c = \exp()
+$$